If you type “bad experience with temp agency” in Google, you come across 32 million results, full of scare stories.

 4) Contrary to gig working or freelancing, you don’t need to find work yourself

-You may be hesitating between gig working (where you find temporary work opportunities advertised by employers directly on digital platforms), freelancing (where you self-employed and work on temporary assignments directly for employers) and temping (where you find temporary work opportunities through recruitment agencies).
+You may be hesitating between gig working (where you find temporary work opportunities advertised by employers directly on digital platforms), freelancing (were you self-employed and work on temporary assignments directly for employers) and temping (where you find temporary work opportunities through recruitment agencies).

-With temping, recruitment agencies are responsible for finding you suitable work opportunities, in line with your aspirations, qualifications and training.
+With temping, recruitment agencies are responsible for finding you suitable work opportunities, in line with your aspirations, qualifications, and training.
 Agencies have pre-established relationships with companies looking to hire temporary staff.
 They present your profile to the companies who can pick and choose who they’d like to hire.

 With gig or free-lancing platforms, you are the one responsible for finding work for yourself – in a nutshell, “sell” your abilities and make your profile stand-out for the crowds.
 That can be difficult if you have no prior experience.